Elyas-GO/Elyas-GO/README.md

 - 👋 Hi, I’m @Elyas-GO I'm a Software Engineer who is passionate about writing code, solving problems, automating stuff, and building software.
 - 👀 I’m interested in php, javascript, jQuery, codeigniter, laravel framework
 - 🌱 I’m currently learning noSQL and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on laravel and codeigniter project
-- 📫 How to reach me ...
+- 📫 How to reach me beyyabonjure@gmail.com

 <!---
 Elyas-GO/Elyas-GO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.